eclipse-che/che-docs/README.md

 ## Eclipse Che Docs

-Che docs use Jekyll to convert `.md` files into html page.
+Che docs use Jekyll to convert `.adoc` files into HTML pages.
 Docs are published at [https://www.eclipse.org/che/docs](https://www.eclipse.org/che/docs/).
 Updates are synced with a release cycle.

 ## Build and Preview

-There's `run.sh` script in the root of the repo that runs a Docker image, mounts sources and starts Jekyll.
+There is a `run.sh` script in the root of the repo that runs a Docker image, mounts sources, and starts Jekyll.
 When running locally, docs are available at `localhost:4000`.
-Jekyll watches for changes in `.md` files and re-generates resources, so you can preview changes live.
+Jekyll watches for changes in `.adoc` files and re-generates resources, so you can preview changes live.

 ## Adding a New Page

-In order to add a new page, create `.md` file in `src/main/pages/${subdir}`.
-If there's no sub-directory that fits a new page, create one.
-Take a look at headers in pages to make sure the generated html page has expected name, title and keywords.
+In order to add a new page, create an `.adoc` file in `src/main/pages/${subdir}`.
+If there is no sub-directory that fits a new page, create one.
+Take a look at headers in pages to make sure the generated HTML page has the expected name, title, and keywords.

 ```yaml
 ---